1414213/scwin2/README.md

 "InvertX": false,
 "InvertY": false
 ```
-Sets a trackpad to act as a trackball.  `HasInertia` sets whether the trackball will roll when input stops.  `Sensitivity` sets the resolution of sensitivity measured as pixels per diameter.
+Sets a trackpad to act as a trackball.  `HasInertia` sets whether the trackball will roll when input stops when true.  `Sensitivity` sets the resolution of sensitivity measured as pixels per diameter.
 For example when set to 500 an input the length of half the trackpad will move the mouse cursor 250 pixels.  `Decceleration` sets how fast the trackball deccelerates when rolling.  `InvertX` and `InvertY` invert the x and y axises.

 ### StickButtonCross
 ```